Maikxx/functional-programming/README.md

 #### Day 3

-1. How has the amount of different book genres published, in the past _x_ years, changed?
+1. How has the amount of different book genres published, in the past 5 years, changed?
     * What major book genres were published?
     * What major book genres became more popular?
     * What major book genres became less popular?
     * What are monumental increases and decreases?
     * How could these increases and decreases best be explained?
-2. How has the amount of books that are rented out changed in the past _x_ years?
+2. How has the amount of books that are rented out changed in the past 5 years?
     * How much books were rented out per year from the OBA?
     * How does this growth or decline in rented books compare to state in which books are in?
     * What are monumental increases and decreases?
     * How could these increases and decreases best be explained?
-3. How has the amount of (cover) images on books changed in the past _x_ years?
+3. How has the amount of (cover) images on books changed in the past 5 years?
     * What is the average amount of cover images on books in a given year?
     * What are monumental increases and decreases?
     * How could these increases and decreases best be explained?